 Erick: Well, let’s talk about how the brain is usually, I guess, measured from a scientific standpoint at least currently.
 Brain activity is measured in terms of brainwave classifications.
 And you might have heard this before, there’s four basic brainwave classifications that are generally accepted.

-Four Brainwave Classifications
+Four Brainwave Phases

 - Beta: This is where we’re at right now.
 Normal working consciousness, wide awake and aware, conversational.

 - Alpha: This would be if you’re just staying at home, relaxing, listening to music, or meditating.